Anthony Foster: Family and personal life

-He married secondly Elizabeth's cousin Dorothea Burgh, daughter of the celebrated architect Thomas de Burgh and his wife Mary Smyth, in 1749.
+He married secondly Elizabeth's cousin Dorothea de Burgh, daughter of the celebrated architect Thomas de Burgh and his wife Mary Smyth, in 1749.
 They had no children.

-He built an impressive country seat, Collon House, which was much added to by his son and heir, John, Lord Oriel.
+He built an impressive country seat, Collon House, which was much added to by his eldest son and heir, John Foster, 1st Baron Oriel.
 Anthony had a keen interest in agricultural development, and his improvements at Collon were described as being "of a magnitude never before attempted".
 Collon became famous for its great variety of trees and shrubs and its cider orchard.

 Reputation

 Foster was not regarded as the most outstanding lawyer on the Irish Bench in his lifetime, but it has been argued that he was its most gifted member overall, with his wide-ranging interests in law, politics, trade and agriculture.
 If he has been largely forgotten, this may be because his reputation was eclipsed by that of his even more gifted son, John.